 It’s no secret that businesses must innovate to grow.
 It takes strength to admit that something that worked in the past, no longer works today.

-For those who are less agile, this is easier said than down, so choosing the right process for innovation is key.
+For those who are less agile, this is easier said than done, so choosing the right process for innovation is key.

 Once a company has the willingness to ﬁnd new ideas and test these within an experiment-style process, they must look to where they can source innovation.
 This is where EP is of value because of the long supported Entrepreneurs Club.
 This includes over 130 exciting entrepreneurs of various sizes – from start-ups to the more established and growing; from £0 turnover to £25m turnover level.
 They operate across all markets including digital technology, original food and drink products, fashion and clothing, hotel concepts, restaurants and food service.
 They bring new and essential innovation into the sector which can create change, improve services and create value for the customer journey.